Mikey's Muppet Memorabilia Museum

 Ernie carrying a pine tree while wearing snowshoes

-Christmas Boxed Figurine Set
+Christmas Boxed Figurine Set, marked Muppets Inc.

 Ernie wearing a Santa hat by Applause